 See what they had to say below.

-Both Ross and Shepherd say that no specific food can increase or decrease the size of your breasts; it’s more about weight loss and gain.
-“Breast tissue is primarily made of fat,” says Shepherd.
-“Changes in weight … can reflect changes in breast size.”
-Ross says people used to think that eating more estrogen-types of foods (such as soybeans) could affect breast size, but she says it’s not true.
-“It’s really a function of the weight gain (or loss) as a result of the food you eat,” she says.
+Both Ross and Shepherd say that no specific food can increase or decrease the size of your breasts; it's more about weight loss and gain.
+"Breast tissue is primarily made of fat," says Shepherd.
+"Changes in weight … can reflect changes in breast size."
+Ross says people used to think that eating more estrogen-rich foods (such as soybeans) could affect breast size, but she says it's not true.
+"It's really a function of the weight gain (or loss) as a result of the food you eat," she says.

 "During sex, the increase in arousal, sensation, heart rate, and blood pressure will increase blood flow to the breasts, which will cause them to swell," says Shepherd.
 "There is some evidence that breasts can swell up to 25% in size during sex because of this increase of blood flow."
 But before you think that having consistent sex will require a shopping trip, Ross says this increase is temporary.
 "It's going to increase in that moment because blood is being stimulated.
 Once it's over, it will go back to its normal state," she says.

-“With the increase in activity and decrease in body fat, there may be a decrease in the breast fat tissue for athletes,” says Shepherd.
-Ross says that exercise increases muscle and specifically tones the chest wall, where the breasst sit, and could potentially help keep them lifted.
+"With the increase in activity and decrease in body fat, there may be a decrease in the breast fat tissue for athletes," says Shepherd.
+Ross says that exercise increases muscle and specifically tones the chest wall, where the breasts sit, and could potentially help keep them lifted.

-“The changes are usually because of fluid retention or temporary weight gain,” says Shepherd.
-Ross says that some will experience stimulation in the breasts that will cause it to go up a complete cup size.
+"The changes are usually because of fluid retention or temporary weight gain," says Shepherd.
+Ross says that some will experience stimulation in the breasts that will cause them to go up a complete cup size.